Telapantela/Telapantela/README.md

 - 📫 How to reach me **dusan.kostic37@gmail.com** or meet me at the club.

-- ⚡ Facts about me **I have a deep passion for exploring both emerging and established technologies.
+- ⚡ **I have a deep passion for exploring both emerging and established technologies.
 I hold great admiration for the capabilities of web frameworks like Angular, and in particular, Three.js!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">